luiul/docker-basics/README.md

 ## Intro

 - **`docker run <image_name>`**
   Runs a container based on the specified Docker image.
 If the image isn't available locally, Docker will attempt to pull it from Docker Hub or another registry.
+Note that each time you run this command, a new container instance is created based on the image you specify.
+This means that changes made to the container (e.g., file modifications, installed packages) are not persisted across runs.

 - **`docker pull <image_name>`**
   Pulls the latest version of the specified image from a Docker registry (like Docker Hub) to your local machine without running it.